 B) Your Working Holiday Permit is set to expire and you have applied for Permanent Residence as the spouse or common law partner of a Canadian and included an application for an open work permit with your PR application – you do have implied status if your application for PR is accepted as complete.

-Implied status – you need to get this right!
+Maintained status – you need to get this right!

-It’s apparent from this very basic discussion of implied status that it is a complicated topic.
+It’s apparent from this very basic discussion of maintained status that it is a complicated topic.
 Making a mistake on this issue can drastically affect your future plans for life in Canada – so you need to get it right!
 The best option is always to consult with a professional to be certain that you understand your own situation correctly.
-At The Way Immigration, we deal with implied status on a daily basis and we would be happy to help you understand where you fit within this complicated picture.
+At The Way Immigration, we deal with maintained status on a daily basis and we would be happy to help you understand where you fit within this complicated picture.
 Together we can ensure that your future in Canada is as happy and secure as you are planning it to be!